Press-One/bistrot/README.md

     |   mistake of withdraw accounts.                               |
     └---------------------------------------------------------------┘

-    > Example of withdrawing to Mixin number (with Mixin user name):
+    > Example of withdrawing to Mixin number:
     $ prs-atm withdraw \
               --account=ABCDE \
               --amount=12.3456 \